 How to create a master password for your browser

 Passwords are a great way to protect your private information.
 That being said, using the same password for every site can leave you vulnerable, and trying to remember many different ones can be difficult.
-Fortunately, most browsers allow the use of a master password.
-That is to say, one password that is not cached, that can log you into any of your accounts.
-To learn how to create a master password, password select your preferred browser from the list below and follow the instructions.
+Fortunately, some browsers allow the use of a master password.
+That is to say one password that is not cached, that can log you into any of your accounts.
+To learn how to create a master password, select your preferred browser from the list below and follow the instructions.

 - Open the Google Chrome browser.

-- Go to the Chrome App Store.
+- Go to the Chrome Web Store.

-- In the "Search the store" box, type in LastPass.
+- In the Search the store text box, type LastPass.

-- On the prompt, click Add extension.
+- In the prompt, click Add extension.

 - In the upper-right corner of the browser window, where your extensions are kept, click the LastPass icon.

 - Click Create an account near the bottom of the prompt that appears.

 - Enter an e-mail address and click the CREATE AN ACCOUNT button.